-The purpose of this course is to provide the Exercise Science student with current knowledge and information in the development of the nutritional needs and requirements necessary for the maintenance of an efficient and productive life in today's active society.
+Ine purpose of this course is to provide the Exercise Science student with current knowledge and information in the development of the nutritional needs and requirements necessary for the maintenance of an efficient and productive lifetin today's active society.

-Introduction to Information Technology
+Introduction to Information Technology For students majoring in information

-For students majoring in information technology.
-Topics include foundations in hardware, software, data and procedures.
 Students are introduced to structured programming techniques, systems development, database design and networking.